bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 Text('Polar [${monitor.identifier}] - ${monitor.state.name}'),
 ```

-In the UI figure we see that the state changes from "unknown" to "connected" to "sampling" as the state changes.
+In the UI figure, we see that the state changes from "unknown" to "connected" to "sampling" as the state changes.

-> **Note**, however, since this this `Text` widget is not embedded in a StreamBuilder or anything, the UI is actually not update when the state change from e.g. "connecting" to "connected".
+> **Note**, however, since this `Text` widget is not embedded in a StreamBuilder or anything, the UI is actually not updated when the state changes from e.g. "connecting" to "connected".
 This is solved in `main_3` below.

-The StreamBuilder that shows the HR is same as in `main_1`.
-But since we now know is the monitor `isRunning()`, we can now set the FloatingButton to show either a "play" button when it can start (i.e., not running) and a "stop" button when is can stop (i.e., is running):
+The StreamBuilder that shows the HR is the same as in `main_1`.
+But since we now know if the monitor `isRunning()`, we can now set the FloatingButton to show either a "play" button when it can start (i.e., not running) and a "stop" button when it can stop (i.e., is running):

 ```dart
       floatingActionButton: FloatingActionButton(